ahoffbauer127/cosc123_demo/report.md

 - item 1
 - item 2
 - item 3
+This word will be in italics *italics*

 1. item 1
 2. item 2
 3. item 3

-- This is a category
   - this is